 4. The viewpoints in the Albayzín

 The iconic Albayzín neighborhood is the most famous in Granada.
-Perched on a hill across from the Alhambra, you can imagine the stunning views that are visible from here.
+With its privileged location perched on a hill across from the Alhambra, you can imagine the stunning views that are visible from here.

-Insider’s Tip: Catch the sunset from one of the Albayzín’s many miradores!
-However, don’t just head to the most famous ones.
+Insider’s Tip: Catch the sunset from one of the Albayzín’s many miradores, but don’t just head to the most famous ones.
 Get lost in the charming cobblestone streets of this picturesque barrio and find one of the less packed viewpoints.

-Tapas crawling is an essential Granada experience!
-As one of the city’s biggest cultural prides, it’s a must on any list of tourist attractions in Granada.
+Tapas crawling is an essential Granada experience, and as one of the city’s biggest cultural prides, it’s a must on any list of tourist attractions in Granada.
 While these tasty small plates are famous all over Spain, the tapas scene in Granada is the most iconic.
 According to the locals, “Granada never sleeps”—so why not join in on a night of delicious fun?